cyqresig/react-component-template/README.md

-## react-webpack-template
+## react-component-template

-A SPA project template for react with webpack
+A multiple-page project template for react with webpack

 ## Installation